 We will respond to all enquiries as soon as possible and aim to fulfil orders within a week.

 The Memory Endures is only available direct from PilotsPublishing.

 To know more about Reg, please visit his Facebook page here

 Army Rumour Service book review here

 * With apologies to anyone who has recently contacted us by email but thinks they have not received a reply, please note that replies from PilotsPublishing supplying payment and delivery details may currently be in your Spam folder.
-This technical problem has unfortunately affected many emails sent in recent weeks.
+This technical problem unfortunately often affects emails.
+Please check your Spam folder!
 Please know that we are receiving emails and have always replied, usually the same day, often almost immediately.
 If you ask us to reserve a book we will do so for up to one month.
 If you change your mind please let us know.
 Thanks.